 Campaigning is something you can get involved with while at University.
 If you feel something is unfair, there needs to be more awareness around an issue, or you want to change the way we do things, you can run a campaign.
 Campaigning can be done in many different ways, from an open letter, submitting a motion to introduce a new policy, or holding an event to promote services.
-Here are just a few of the campaigns your Sabbatical and Campaign Officers are working on...
+Take a look below for just a few of the campaigns your Sabbatical and Campaign Officers are working on...

 Spring is now in full swing, and your officers have decided to put together a fun set of tips and challenges so that you can all start being active and taking care of ourselves.
 Your officers understand that fitness and wellbeing are different for everyone, and that’s why they've planned a variety of activities and resources for you to follow along.
 Throughout the month, we’ll focus on getting active, getting mindful and getting outside.